ben-razor/ceramic-models/README.md

 Only the basic features from Schema.org are currently implemented.
 Enhancements would include:

-* Adding upport for nested objects
+* Adding support for nested objects
 * Generation of arrays / collections of the created schema object
 * Multiple subclasses not fully implemented
 * Multiple options for type not implemented